war100ck/blade-soul-game-launcher/README.md

 </details>

+### Latest Release

+You can find the latest version of the Blade & Soul Game Launcher at the [releases page](https://github.com/war100ck/blade-soul-game-launcher/releases).
+This page includes all available versions.

 This project is a launcher for the game **Blade & Soul**, designed for connecting to a private game server.
 The launcher provides users with an intuitive interface for registration, login, and server connection settings.